wrench-project/wrench/doc/guide/cloud.md

 The cloud service provides several mechanisms to manage the set of VMs instantiated on the execution hosts.
-Currently, it is possible to create, shutdown, start, suspend, and resume VMs (see a complete list of functions available in the wrench::CloudService API documentation).
+Currently, it is possible to create, shutdown, start, suspend, and resume VMs (see a complete list of functions available in the wrench::CloudComputeService API documentation).
 The figure below shows the different states a VM can be:

 ![](images/wrench-guide-cloud-state-diagram.png)